Capacity Maximization for FAS-assisted Multiple Access Channels: Upper Bound and Approximation

-Lemma~\ref{lemma0} indicates that if there exists only one path between user~$u$ and the BS, we only need to optimize the covariance matrices and antenna position vectors of the other users.
-As for user~$u$, it should transmit in the maximum power and align its beamforming vector with the steering vector $\bm a_{u,{\text T}} (\theta_{u, 1}, \bm w_u)$ (see (\ref{Q_u})).
-Adjusting the positions of this user's antennas does not bring any capacity gain.
+Lemma~\ref{lemma0} together with its proof in Appendix~\ref{prove_lemma0} shows that if there is only one path between user~$u$ and the BS, we only need to optimize the covariance matrices and antenna position vectors of the other users.
+As for user~$u$, it should transmit at the maximum power and align its beamforming vector with the steering vector $\bm a_{u,{\text T}} (\theta_{u, 1}, \bm w_u)$ (see (\ref{Q_u})).
+Adjusting the positions of this user's antennas does not bring any gain.

 \begin{lemma} If $L_u = 1, \forall u \in {\cal U}$, i.e., there is only one path between any user and the BS, then in the optimal case, the upper bound provided in Theorem~\ref{theorem0} is tight and